Guseyn/guseyn.com/web-app/md/posts/knowledge-sharing-sins.md

 Do you really like to be dependent on people, or you would like to have a quick access to the information you need?

 What should you do as a team?
-I think you should demand tutorial, manuals in the written format on different topics from those experts.
+I think you should demand tutorials, manuals in the written format on different topics from those experts.
 It's not easy, you have to be brave, but it's the only way to make your job more sustainable.
 <br>

 ## 2. Private Slack Messages/One on One Calls